alanqrwang/brainmorph/README.md

 ```

 ## TLDR in code
-The crux of the code is in the `forward()` function in `brainmorph/model.py`, which performs one forward pass through the entire BrainMorph pipeline.

-Here's a pseudo-code version of the function:
+Here's a pseudo-code version of the registration pipeline that BrainMorph uses.:
 ```python
 def forward(img_f, img_m, seg_f, seg_m, network, optimizer, kp_aligner):
     '''Forward pass for one mini-batch step.